|

 The difficulty now is that the opponent plays unorthodox chess.
 His moves tend to be unpredictable.
 He plays an incomprehensive game making moves that were not recorded in any games played before.

+It is a dangerous bloody game.
+Human beings are not some pieces on a chessboard.
 I don't think any cause can justify this kind of game where lives of innocent people are at stake.

 "Life's too short for chess."